 Finding the Perfect Cast for The Philadelphia Story

-For director of The Philadelphia Story, Kate chose her good friend George Cukor, whom Kate knew she could trust to keep her performance in the film from getting too “well, fancy,” as Hepburn herself liked to put it.
+For director of The Philadelphia Story, Kate chose her good friend George Cukor.
+Kate knew she could trust Cukor to keep her performance in the film from getting too

-With Cukor at the helm and her own familiarity with the material, Kate was confident that The Philadelphia Story could be a hit film.
-But she also knew that the Hepburn name alone wasn’t enough to draw in audiences.
-She needed popular and proven co-stars, and bartered with Mayer for Spencer Tracy and Clark Gable.
+With George Cukor at the helm and her own familiarity with the material, Kate was confident that The Philadelphia Story could be a hit film.
+She also knew that the Hepburn name alone wasn’t enough to draw in audiences.
+Kate needed popular and proven co-stars.
+She bartered with Louis B. Mayer for Spencer Tracy and Clark Gable.
 But neither actor was available.
 According to Kate:

 “Then he [Mayer] said, ‘I can give you Jimmy Stewart, because we have control over him.’
 Then he added, ‘I’ll give you a hundred and fifty thousand dollars to get anyone else you want or can get…’